mgrobaker/earthquake_streaming/README.md

 A data platform would help enable both of these use cases.

 # Demo
-This demo shows how some historical earthquakes are captured by my solution.
+This demo some historical earthquakes are captured by my solution.
 I am visualizing the data in Tableau.

 Larger circles indicate earthquakes of higher intensity.
 Darker circles indicate earthquakes with longer durations.
 The circles are at sensor locations in Mexico.